 touch

-Touch is commonly known to be one of the most essential elements to your baby's overall emotional, mental, and psychological development.
-Babies need and desire touch, just as much as they require food to eat or the air to breathe.
+Touch is commonly known to be one of the most essential elements to your baby's overall emotional, mental and psychological development.
+Babies need and desire touch, just as they require food or air to breathe.
 Even more than food, warmth, and shelter - babies need touch to develop their nervous systems properly.

 bonding

-Following on from touch, lies bonding.
-In holding, touching, and massaging your baby - you are not only gifting them with a loving mother/baby connection, but with a great feeling of safeness.
-Bonding may take time but by massaging your baby, you will most probably ignite the spark and enhance the bonding process.
+Following on from touch lies bonding.
+In holding, touching, and massaging your baby, you are gifting them a loving mother/baby connection and an incredible feeling of safety.
+Bonding may take time, but massaging your baby will ignite the spark and enhance the bonding process.

 attachment

-Let’s not forget that bonding and attachment are also commonly known to be beneficial: for a new mama to mentally heal after birth.
-After all, motherhood for some, can be such a tough, demanding journey, with sleep deprivation clouding your thoughts, the challenges of first-time breastfeeding, and constantly trying to do the right thing by your baby, leaving very little time, rest, or self-care for yourself.
+Let's not forget that bonding and attachment are also commonly known to be beneficial for a new mama to heal mentally after birth.
+After all, motherhood, for some, can be such a challenging, demanding journey, with sleep deprivation clouding your thoughts, the challenges of first-time breastfeeding, and constantly trying to do the right thing for your baby, leaving very little time, rest, or self-care for yourself.

 eye contact

 Eye contact is commonly known to help mama and baby to recognise each other and may fuel unspoken communication.
 But it may also have the power to connect you both to a natural, first-time bonding experience.
-They say that the eyes are a window to the soul, and since we physically birth our babies ourselves, there is a natural connection that is bound to occur between the eyes of a mama and her new baby!
+They say that their eyes are a window to the soul, and since we physically birth our babies ourselves, a natural connection is bound to occur between the eyes of a mama and her new baby!

 relaxation

 The relaxed and regenerative energy that massage produces is commonly known to calm and reduce stress in both a parent and baby.
-When under stress, our bodies are known to naturally produce cortisol, a hormone which raises our blood pressure, increases our heart rate, and prepare muscles for movement when the body is under threat.
+When under stress, our bodies are known to naturally produce cortisol, a hormone that raises our blood pressure, increases our heart rate, and prepares muscles for movement when the body is under threat.

 stimulation and development

-Stimulation and development of the brain are commonly known to be one of the strongest factors on why baby massage is so beneficial.
-It may stimulate your baby to discover their senses, and power up their brain signals more efficiently too!
+Stimulation and development of the brain are commonly known to be one of the strongest factors in why baby massage is so beneficial.
+It may stimulate your baby to discover its senses and power up its brain signals more efficiently, too!

 choosing the right lotion or oil

-For example, some products may have heavier textures than others; or even carry different ratios of water vs oil – that may not even ‘scratch the surface’ or be the best option for what your baby’s requires – especially if you start noticing skin problems like chronic dry skin, rash, or cradle cap.
+For example, some products may have heavier textures than others or even different ratios of water vs. oil—that may not even 'scratch the surface' or be the best option for what your baby requires—especially if you start noticing skin problems like chronic dry skin, rash, or cradle cap.

-On top of this – some oils may contain hidden nasties that may irritate your baby’s skin.
-This means your skin care choices may need to be chosen beyond their beautiful scent: to provide more of a barrier for bub’s dry, flaky, chapped, or angry skin.
-So, it’s most likely then, that you are looking for skin care that is chemical -free, and that provides deep hydration + overall coverage to soothe baby’s highly sensitive skin issues.
+Some oils may also contain hidden nasties that may irritate your baby's skin.
+This means your skin care choices may need to be chosen beyond their beautiful scent to provide more of a barrier for your baby's dry, flaky, chapped, or angry skin.
+So, you are most likely looking for chemical-free skincare that provides deep hydration and overall coverage to soothe your baby's susceptible skin issues.

-Massage hydrate gently and slowly into skin for good absorption without any white ghosting: leaving baby feeling perfectly moisturised!
-Ideal for baby massage.
+Massage the hydrate gently and slowly into the skin for good absorption without any white ghosting.
+This will leave the baby feeling perfectly moisturised!
+It is ideal for baby massage.

 aloe vera: